temporalio/samples-server/tls/client-only/README.md

 ### Overview

 These scripts generate only the client-side certificates, along with their keys and configuration files.
 Alpine Linux and Mac are both supported in their given folders.
+If you're having trouble with these scripts in your local environment, take a look at our [Docker Image for generation client-side certificates](https://hub.docker.com/r/temporalio/client-certificate-generation).

 ### User Instructions